nosduco/nforwardauth/README.md

 ## License

-nforwardauth is released under the mit license. please see the [license](https://giuthub.com/nosduco/nforwardauth/blob/main/license.md) file for details.
+nforwardauth is released under the MIT license. please see the [license](https://giuthub.com/nosduco/nforwardauth/blob/main/license.md) file for details.